farcasterxyz/protocol/README.md

 Names can be minted freely but are subject to two policies enforced by governance:

-1. A *prior ownership* claim can be made by a user who owns a name on at least two major social media platforms, if the current owner does not own the name on any major social media platforms.
+1. A *prior ownership* claim can be made by a user who owns a name on at least two major social media platforms if the current owner does not own the name on any major social media platforms.

-2. An *impersonation claim* can be made if someone is clearly impersonating or misleading users, and it will be investigated by a group of moderators elected by the community though a governance vote.
+2. An *impersonation claim* can be made if someone is impersonating or misleading users.
+It will be investigated by a group of moderators elected by the community through a governance vote.

 Names that expire or are subject to a claim are moved back into the Farcaster Treasury.
 The treasury can choose to transfer ownership to someone with ownership claims or auction them to the highest bidder.
 For impersonation claims, any previously paid fees are forfeit.